 Germany is strongly committed to the conservation of biological diversity, and, through the work of KfW, is now one of the largest donors worldwide through KfW.
-In 2021, KfW significantly increased its commitment volume for biodiversity projects compared to the previous year: With more than EUR 1.3 billion, 125 protected areas covering almost 105 million hectares can be protected or sustainably managed, which benefits more than 300,000 people.
+In 2021, KfW significantly increased its commitment volume for biodiversity projects compared to the previous year: With more than EUR 1.3 billion, 125 protected areas covering almost 105 million hectares can be protected or sustainably managed, benefiting more than 300,000 people.
 KfW cooperates not only with partner countries in this work, but also with major nature conservation organisations like the International Union for Conservation of Nature (IUCN) and with non-governmental organisations like the World Wide Fund for Nature (WWF) and the Frankfurt Zoological Society (ZGF).
 They jointly pursue the goal of protecting and preserving natural habitats as extensively as possible.